WHO NEEDS HOSPICE OR PALLIATIVE CARE?

 CAMP ERIN

-Camp Erin Western Kentucky is a free overnight bereavement camp for youth who are grieving the death of significant person in their lives.
+Camp Erin is a free overnight bereavement camp for youth who are grieving the death of significant person in their lives.
 Children and teens ages 6 to 17 attend a weekend camp experience that combines grief education and emotional support with fun, traditional camp activities at the Gasper River Retreat Center in Bowling Green, KY.
 Led by bereavement professionals and caring volunteers, campers are provided a safe environment to explore their grief, learn essential coping skills, and make friends with peers who are also grieving.

 Many of our patients have end-of-life wishes they want to fulfill.
 In 2008, we created our WISH Program to help those wishes come true!
 Through our WISH Program, patients and families have gone on weekend trips, trips to visit loved ones, and fishing trips, to name a few.
 Some wishes are big.
 Some are small, but each wish is unique and special to our patients.